transdigiware/blockchain/howto/ibp-console-advanced-channel.md

 * **Block cutting parameters**.
-(Advanced option) Because a change to the default block cutting parameters must be signed by an admin of the ordering service organization, these fields are not present in the channel creation panel.
+Because a change to the default block cutting parameters must be signed by an admin of the ordering service organization, these fields are not present in the channel creation panel.
 However, because this channel configuration will be sent to all of the relevant organizations in the channel, it is possible to send a channel configuration update request with changes to the block cutting parameters.
 These fields determine the conditions under which the ordering service cuts a new block.
 For information on how these fields affect when blocks are cut, see the [Block cutting parameters](/docs/services/blockchain/howto?topic=blockchain-ibp-console-govern#ibp-console-govern-orderer-tuning-batch-size) section below.